The Science Behind Pre- and Post-Workout Nutrition

 Increased Energy Levels: Carbohydrates are the body's main source of energy.
 Consuming them before a workout ensures that your glycogen stores are adequately stocked, allowing for sustained energy during exercise.

-Enhanced Focus and Motivation: Proper nutrition can help improve mental clarity and focus, contributing to a more effective workout.
+Enhanced Focus and Motivation: Proper nutrition can help improve mental clarity and focus, contributing to a more science behind effective gym workout.

 Improved Muscle Function: Amino acids from protein can help improve muscle function and prevent muscle breakdown during exercise.